 Motorhome parking St Annes on Sea – location

 For a payment of £5, you can park, and stay overnight, from 1800 – 1000 a.m. the following day.
-There are no facilities such as fresh or waste water, but this “aire” seems to be in a quiet location, behind the cinema, near the Toby, right on the sea front and close to the swimming pool.
+There are no facilities such as fresh or waste water, but this “aire” seems to be in a quiet location.
+The location is behind the cinema, near the Toby, right on the sea front and close to the swimming pool.
 It is set back from the main promenade and any road noise is “blocked” by the cinema and swimming pool building.
 The motorhome parking is behind the buildings and so the motorhomes are “out of sight” of the local residents.

 A little further investigation found this link on the Fylde Borough Council website in reference to motorhome parking.
 Note that Fylde Borough Council does not cover Blackpool – this is covered by Blackpool Borough Council!
 Please also read the “motorhome overnight parking pilot report”.
 It seems the scheme has been a success to date and the it must be noted that Fylde Borough Council has spent a fair bit of money “behind the scenes” to make this overnight provision possible.